pcafrica/advanced_programming_2023-2024/exercises/10/10-py_classes_modules.md

 # Exercise 1: generators for the solution of ODEs

-Solving the differential equation $u' = -sin(u)$ by applying the explicit Euler method results in the recursion:
+Solving the differential equation $u' = -\sin(u)$ by applying the explicit Euler method results in the recursion:

 $$
 u_{n+1} = u_n - h \sin\left(u_n\right)